You can download a PDF copy of my curriculum vitae here.

 The Rise of Rome: Survey course, focusing broadly on the history of the Mediterranean basin from the death of Alexander the Great to the Battle of Actium and discussing the history of the Hellenistic successor kingdoms in concert with the growing power of Republican Rome.

 Slavery in the Roman World: Lecture course on the role of enslaved persons in Roman thought, law, and culture.
-Topics will include the role of the libertus in the Roman familia, the legal treatment of slavery, and various nonliterary sources for enslaved lives; students will also reckon with the sourcing difficulties inherent in studying subaltern groups within a historical tradition that has largely transmitted elite voices.
-This class will also discuss Georgetown University's own interactions with enslaved people as part of Georgetown's Slavery, Memory, and Reconciliation Project.
+Topics include the role of the libertus in the Roman familia, the legal treatment of slavery, and various nonliterary sources for enslaved lives; students also reckon with the sourcing difficulties inherent in studying subaltern groups within a historical tradition that has largely transmitted elite voices.
+This class also discusses Georgetown University's own interactions with enslaved people as part of Georgetown's Slavery, Memory, and Reconciliation Project.

 Latin Literature: Cicero: Intermediate-level Latin course focusing on translation and literary analysis.
-Students will read selections from the Pro Caelio, the Verrine and Catilinarian orations, and the Second Phillippic.
+Students read selections from the Pro Caelio, the Verrine and Catilinarian orations, and the Second Phillippic.

 Columbia University: Ph.D.
 Candidate, Core Preceptor in Contemporary Civilization

 Contemporary Western Civilization: Required course for all Columbia College undergraduates, focusing on canonical texts in the history of Western political and social thought.
 Various foundational texts read, beginning with Plato’s Republic and ending with Discipline and Punish by Foucault.
 I am happy to provide a list of authors that I have taught in my capacity as a Contemporary Civilization instructor upon request.

 Accelerated Introductory Latin [Text used: Learn to Read Latin (Keller & Russell, second edition)]

 Intermediate Latin: Catullus and Cicero